-Usage/Purpose Description for TOE performance Component Required Network YES This includes any Management workstation with a SSH client installed Management that is used to establish a protected channel with the TOE.
-Server Local Console YES This includes any Console that is directly connected to the TOE via the Serial Console Port and is used by the TOE administrator to support TOE administration.
-YES Syslog Server This includes any syslog server to which the TOE would transmit syslog messages.
+Component Required Usage/Purpose Description for TOE performance Network Management Server YES This includes any Management workstation with a SSH client installed that is used to establish a protected channel with the TOE.
+Local Console YES This includes any Console that is directly connected to the TOE via the Serial Console Port and is used by the TOE administrator to support TOE administration.

+Component Required Usage/Purpose Description for TOE performance Syslog Server YES This includes any syslog server to which the TOE would transmit syslog messages.
 NTP server YES The TOE supports secure communications with an NTP server in order to synchronize the date and time on the TOE with the NTP server's date and time.
 When the TOE acts as NTP server, it receives NTP request from client and send timestamp to the client.